• Address: PO BOX 334, 32 LAFAYETTE AVE., LEWIS RUN, PA 16738

 You shouldn’t be using AI for everything.
 As described previously, some tasks are accomplished more efficiently by humans.
 Here are a few risks to consider:

-• Copyright: If humans do not produce the content, it is ineligible for copyright (as in the case of AI)
+• Copyright: If humans do not produce the content, it's ineligible for copyright (as in the case of AI).
+Rulings vary by location and law.

 Example: An AI writes a blog and you make edits.
 The content written by you can be copyrighted.